Melt in your mouth gluten free chocolate crinkle cookies are a wonderful addition to your holiday cookie tray!

 - 1 cup dairy free chocolate chips

-- ½ cup powdered sugar – set aside for rolling (I used corn free confectioner’s sugar – if you used regular confectioner’s sugar, they would probably be whiter)
+- 3/4 cup powdered sugar – set aside for rolling I used corn free confectioner’s sugar

-- In a large mixing bowl, cream the buttery spread and the brown sugar.
-Add the applesauce and prune puree and mix.
+In a large mixing bowl, cream the buttery spread and the brown sugar.
+Add the applesauce mix to combine.
 Add the cooled chocolate chips and mix again.

-- Cover the batter in the bowl and refrigerate it for at least one hour.
+Cover the batter in the bowl and refrigerate it for at least 30 minutes.
 This keeps the cookies from spreading.

 What’s your family’s favorite Christmas cookie?